Murder Related Offences

 What Are The Possible Defences To A Charge Of Murder?

-The following defences are capable of being run at a trial involving an offence for murder:
+The following defences are capable of being run at a trial involving an offence of murder:

 - The defence of Accident